nhsconnect/CareConnectAPI/pages/support/support_communications.md

 ## The INTEROpen Forum

-After becoming a member of INTEROpen, access will be granted to the INTEROpen Forum (hosted on [Ryver](https://interopen.ryver.com)).
+After becoming a member of INTEROPen, access will be granted to the INTEROPen Forum (hosted on [Ryver](https://interopen.ryver.com)).

 The Forum has a number of threads that discuss a range of topics including governance and tooling.